 In 2022, the Swiss parliament adopted new rules to be introduced, inter alia, in the CO, the DEBA and the Swiss Criminal Code (CrimC) to combat the abusive use of bankruptcy proceedings.
 The goal is to prevent debtors from abusing bankruptcy proceedings to discharge their obligations thereby damaging their creditors and competing unfairly with other companies.
-The entry into force of the amendments is not expected before 2024.
+The amendments entered into force on 1 January 2025.